You had a hard workout yesterday and wake up to find that your heel pain is absolutely unbearable.

 Diagnosing Plantar Fasciitis

 Your doctor will diagnose Plantar Fasciitis based on your lifestyle, medical history, and an examination of your heel and arch.
 If a stress fracture is suspected or needs to be ruled out, your doctor will also probably take x-rays.
 While x-rays can’t always confirm Plantar Fasciitis, your doctor will look for thickening and inflammation of the plantar fascia, as well as the presence of heel spurs (rigid calcium deposits on the heel bone in response to trauma and inflammation).
+However, heel spurs are not found in all cases of plantar fasciitis.

 Treatment for Plantar Fasciitis